MichalBednar/NFT-preview-card-component/README.md

 ### Useful resources

-- [tsbsankara - YouTube](https://www.youtube.com/c/tsbsankara) - This guy's video helped me to learn little bit about the position: absolute, so I wasn't that furstrated.
+- [tsbsankara - YouTube](https://www.youtube.com/c/tsbsankara) - This guy's video helped me to learn little bit about the position: absolute, so I wasn't that frustrated.
 Thank you mate!

 ## Author